 Jim’s clinician asked Jim the five questions in the Brief Grief Questionnaire.
 Jim scored a 3, which is not indicative of complicated grief.
 While Jim’s diagnosis did not indicate a strong need for a referral to a mental health specialist, he has some issues that he may want to explore to promote future health and happiness.

 Together Jim and his clinician developed a Personal Health Plan (PHP) that was do-able with Jim’s current energy level.
-It will be revised as needed.
-(Note that this is an elaborate PHP; the level of detail will depend on the amount of time available, what else must be discussed during a visit, and how well Jim’s clinical team members know him.)
+They will revise it as needed.
+(Note that this is an elaborate PHP; the level of detail will depend on the amount of time available, what else needs discussion during a visit, and how well Jim’s clinical team members know him.)

 Name: Jim